Daremonic/payswitch-docs/hyperswitch-open-source/deploy-hyperswitch-on-aws/component-wise-deployment/deploy-card-vault.md

 ---
-description: Deploy the Hyperswitch Card Vault on the cloud
+description: Deploy the PaySwitcher Card Vault on the cloud
 ---

 # 🔐 Deploy card vault

 {% hint style="info" %}
-This section aims at installing the Card vault and using it with the Hyperswitch application to make successful saved card payments
+This section aims at installing the Card vault and using it with the PaySwitcher application to make successful saved card payments
 {% endhint %}

-The Hyperswitch Card Vault [(Repo Link)](https://github.com/hyperswitchpay/tartarus), is a highly performant and a secure locker to save sensitive data such as payment card details, bank account details etc.&#x20;
+The PaySwitcher Card Vault [(Repo Link)](https://github.com/payswitcherpay/tartarus), is a highly performant and a secure locker to save sensitive data such as payment card details, bank account details etc.&#x20;

 It is designed in an polymorphic manner to handle and store any type of sensitive information making it highly scalable with extensive coverage of payment methods and processors.